KawtharAlomran/202275440-KawtharAlomran-assignment4/docs/ai-usage-report.md

 - How to manage application state using localStorage.
 - How to implement timers and work with time-based logic in JavaScript.
 - How to evaluate website performance using Lighthouse.
+- How to implement dynamic filtering using JavaScript and data attributes.
+- How to add simple animations to improve user interaction.

 ## Responsible Use & Modifications